 This license also grants us exclusive negotiation and exclusive options until June 17, 2009 to obtain exclusive licenses to new inventions on therapeutic vaccines developed by Drs' Paterson and Fred Frankel and their lab.
 Each option is granted to us at no cost and provides a six month exercise period from the date of disclosure.
 Once exercised we have a 90 day period to negotiate in good faith a comprehensive license agreement at licensing fees up to \$10,000.
-We recently exercised the option and have entered into negotiations to license approximately 28 patent applications.
-The license fees, legal expense, and other filing expenses for such applications are expected to cost approximately \$400,000.
+We recently exercised the option and have entered into negotiations to license approximately 18 inventions.
+The license fees, legal expense, and other filing expenses for such 18 inventions are estimated to amount to \$400,000 over a period of several years.